Veemon/deep-snake/divergent_policies/README.md

 * sufficiently tries to contradict their beliefs
 * then finally, maximises some future expected reward

 It is with this, an agent that pragmatically and abstractly reasons, that I believe will lead to a more genuine sence of the term, artifically intelligent.
 In theory it should be able to learn these rules, and learn relationships between its own rules to come up with new emergent rules, internally.
-For now however, perhaps a network-in-network approach may be beneficial, say arbitrarily some conditional GAN to model the world with mote-carlo rollouts, an added curiosity metric applied to its value head, _etc_.
 Regardless of what direction is taken, _ultimately I believe there is a fundamentally better framework to be found_.

 <p align="center">
   <img src="eval/steps_1400k_game_2_size_8x10_score_18.gif" width="200">